zhang1pr/mit-ocw-notes/6.006/Lecture4.md

 Initialize the heap:
 1. call build-max-heap - Θ(n)

-Iteratively extract the maximum n times:
+Iteratively extract the max n times:

 2. swap the largest item from the beginning to the end of the array - Θ(1)
 3. decrease heap size - Θ(1)